KylaSonnier/Programming-for-Psyc-Final-Project-Final/README.md

 To run this code, you need R version 4.0 or higher.

 # File Conversion
 The original file is in the .sav format.
 Trying to open the data set in R directly will result in an error.
-To use the data set in R you must just the function read.sav() to import the data.
+To use the data set in R, you must use the function read.sav() to import the data.

 # How to Run
 Open the .R script file titled "PP Final Data Analysis Project.R".
 Lines 1 through 10 import necessary R packages.
 Lines 12 through 13 load the data set.
 Lines 15 through 210 isolate the variables required for the analyses, clean up the descriptive statistics, and create a variables table and descriptive statistics tables.
 Lines 212 through 225 clean the data set to prepare to run analyses.
 Lines 227 through 292 run analyses to evaluate research question 1.
 Lines 294 through 380 run analyses to evaluate research question 2.
 Lines 382 through 448 run analyses to evaluate research question 3.
 Lines 450 to 480 create and save visual plots.